Carnivore Diet 101

 The Carnivore Diet Can Promote Healthy Sleep

 Quality sleep is one of the core pillars of health and well-being.
-Without adequate amounts of high-quality sleep, your body simply can’t function at optimal capacity.
+Without adequate, high-quality sleep, your body simply can’t function optimally.
 And the carnivore diet can help you sleep better.

-The carnivore diet eliminates the ups and downs in your blood sugar and energy levels – which can prevent you from tossing and turning and struggling to drift off to sleep.
+The carnivore diet eliminates the spikes and drops in your blood sugar and energy levels – which can keep you tossing and turning and struggling to fall asleep.
 The carnivore diet is also loaded with nutrients that help balance hormones associated with a healthy sleep pattern like GABA and melatonin.

 So, What Exactly Can You Eat on the Carnivore Diet?

 Following the carnivore diet is about as uncomplicated as it gets.
 It doesn’t require counting calories or macros.
 And there’s no time wasted trying to figure out if something is “diet approved”.
 Carnivore approved foods are straightforward and include:

 - Meat – of any cut and any kind including beef, poultry, pork, and wild game

 - Fish and seafood – any kind is allowed